cloud-gov/cg-site/_posts/2023-03-28-cflinuxfs3-deprecation.md

 ### Update

 The original instructions indicated that a `cf restage` will move apps to cflinuxfs4.
-It does not, you have to `cf push` your application.
+It does not, you have to `cf push -s STACK_NAME` your application.